earthlybimo/SpatialDampedAnomalyPersistence-SDAP/README.md

 # Required packages:
-We need these two R packages to use the method:
+We need two R packages to use the method:

 ncdf4  #To open netcdf files

 spheRlab #To generate contours, plots and other grid functions (can be downloaded from here: https://github.com/FESOM/spheRlab)

-tictoc #Used for timing but optional
+Optionally, it is also useful to have this package for timing the operations: tictoc

 # Data Directory
 We will use one specific path for all our data operations.
 Please choose this appropriately to handle storage issues.
 Softlinks are also ok.